for American Protégé e-mails

 and events updates

 American Protégernational Woodwinds and Brass Competition is designed for solo performers and ensembles of all ages, nationalities and countries, who would like to challenge themselves in a very competitive environment.
 The Competition is open for Flute, Clarinet, Saxophone, Oboe, Bass Clarinet, Bassoon, Piccolo, Trumpet, Trombone, French Horn, Flugel, Tuba and other woodwinds and brass instruments.
-Participants are required to submit video or audio recording materials for the audition.
+Participants are required to submit video recording of recent performance for the audition.

 We invite school students and adults to participate in the Competition.
 There is no age limit for the adult participants.